zaphosting/docs/docs/dedicated-linux-plex.md

 ## Conclusion and more Resources

 Congratulations!
-You have now successfully installed and configured Plex on your Dedicated Server.
+You have now successfully installed and configured Plex on your VPS/Dedicated Server.
 We also recommend taking a look at the following resources, which could provide you with additional help and guidance during your server configuration process

 - [Plex.com](https://Plex.com/) - Official Website
 - [support.plex.tv/articles/](https://support.plex.tv/articles/) - Plex Help Center (Documentation)